Love Styles – Are You an Avoider?

 The Avoider Love Style and Therapy

 The Avoider love style is nothing to be ashamed of, but it can cause issues and problems in your adult relationships.
 Therapy can help you overcome the Avoider love style by assisting you to:

 - Get in touch with your emotions and learn to express them in a healthy, appropriate manner

 - Resolve conflict instead of avoiding it

 - Be the one to approach family and friends for emotional, social, spiritual, and physical support

 - If married, it’s critical to know how to emotionally connect and comfort each other

 You don’t have to go through life alone.
 Don’t be misunderstood in your relationship any longer.
 Using techniques developed just for the Avoider love style, I can help you overcome your issues and have the happy, healthy, secure relationships you deserve.
 Contact Marriage Counselor Jousline today.
-You can schedule for an appointment by clicking on the upper right hand side of this page and discuss your happier, brighter future.
+You can schedule an appointment by clicking on the upper right-hand side of this page and discussing your happier, brighter future.